Review by Karl Verhoven

 Clayton Henry supplies accomplished storytelling, which considering he has to illustrate fifth-dimensional beings and the complexities of rapid jumps through time, requires some thought.
 He’s also stretched by needing to depict several eras.
 His figurework is occasionally a little suspect, and it’s unfortunate this tends to manifest at big moments.

-The series continues with Breaking History, and in summer 2016 both will be collected in Ivar, Timewalker: The Deluxe Edition.
+The series continues with Breaking History, and both are collected in Ivar, Timewalker: The Deluxe Edition.